 For each product type that you wish to manage from the cloud, you need to create a product definition that describes your device and nominates the device agent you wish to utilize.

 Next, download the Ioto device agent from the Builder product list by clicking the download icon in the product list.

 To help you evaluate Ioto, your first device is free.
 Thereafter, a subscription is required.

-Once downloaded, you can begin the task of embedding the Ioto agent in your device hardware and adding your device specific logic.
+Embed the Ioto agent into your device hardware and add your device specific logic.
 There is extensive documentation available:

 When your device has Ioto embedded and is ready to communicate with the cloud, you need to create a Device Cloud that will be the central hub for managing your devices.

-A Device Cloud is created in an AWS account and region of your choosing.
+A Device Cloud is created in an AWS account with a region of your choice.
 You can have multiple device clouds if you require, though most users will require only one cloud for their devices.

 Device Cloud Privacy

 The Device Cloud is created in your AWS account so you have total control and privacy regarding your device data.
 Your device data goes directly from your devices to the device cloud in your account.
 The device data is not sent through EmbedThis servers or other AWS accounts.
 This is important as jurisdictions are increasingly requiring that data only be stored, processed and managed locally.